danielpclark/color_pound_spec_reporter/README.md

 ![](https://github.com/danielpclark/color_pound_spec_reporter/blob/master/example/color-output.png)

 This reporter will work with minitest-reporters as far back as 0.14.24 for compatibility with testing older Rails versions.
 Also works with current minitest-reporters version 1+.
+Requires Ruby 1.9 or greater because of the string regex matching used.

 ## Installation